 Public Art on the Esplanade

-The Esplanade Association, in partnership with the Massachusetts Department of Conservation & Recreation (DCR), has commissioned four mesmerizing art murals and two art activations in recent years along the Esplanade, adding bright colors and bold shapes to the natural beauty of this iconic riverfront park.
+The Esplanade Association, in partnership with the Massachusetts Department of Conservation & Recreation (DCR), has commissioned eight mesmerizing art murals and two art activations in recent years along the Esplanade, adding bright colors and bold shapes to the natural beauty of this iconic riverfront park.

 Patterned Behavior, by renowned local artist Silvia López Chavez, was the first public art mural on the Esplanade, commissioned by the Esplanade Association in partnership with DCR, and curated and produced by Now + There in 2017.